k8-mb/k8-mb.github.io/_posts/2018-06-10-size-does-matter.md

 How it is possible?
 The trick is that the floor plan we signed does not have measures in it.
 So, fourreal claims that the purchase contract contains no obligation about the measures of single rooms.
-Note that the floor plan with the measure is still part of the official documents, but, apparently, it is not part of the purchase contract, because it is not signed, I guess.

 It is worth noting that the door in the bathroom [did not even open][washing-bowl] because of the small